Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

 Kahale's example has a short cycle of length 4.
-For graphs with large girth (the length of the shortest cycle), Kahale proved that small sets have expansion ratio $d-o(d)$ (see also \cite{mckenzie2020high}).
-For LPS graphs, that have the best known girth, it implies that sets of size that is bounded by $|X|^{1/3-\epsilon}$ have expansion ratio close to $d$.
+It is also very far from being a Cayley graph.
+For graphs with large girth, Kahale actually proved that small sets have expansion ratio $d-o(d)$ (see also \cite{mckenzie2020high}).
+For the LPS graphs or Morgenstern graphs, which are the $d$-regular graph that have the best known girth, this implies that sets of size smaller than $|X|^{1/3-\epsilon}$ have expansion ratio close to $d$.